MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 Once the file is created, open it in your text editor of choice.
-It is important that every element have the following at the top of the page (note - spacing is very important!)
+It is important that every element has the following at the top of the page (note - spacing is very important!).

 ````{tab-set-code}